LeapBeyond/nifi-tutorials/introduction/README.md

 - Connect the `InvokeHttp` processor to the `UpdateAttribute` processor for the `Response` relationship, then configure the `InvokeHttp` processor to auto-terminate all other relationships.
 Notice that the *Settings* tab shows some information about each of the relationships.
 After you _Apply_ the change, the warning on the `InvokeHttp` processor should go away.

-- At this stage, the FlowFile that comes out of the `UpdateAttribute` processor should contain the data fetched from the URL, and a bunch of attributes giving information about the flow file, the content, and the results of the previous steps.
+- At this stage, the FlowFile that comes out of the `UpdateAttribute` processor should contain the data fetched from the URL, and a bunch of attributes giving information about the FlowFile, the content, and the results of the previous steps.
 Attributes accumulate as the FlowFile moves through the process, unless you use an `UpdateAttribute` processor to explicitly remove them.

 - We're going to use a snippet of code - a script - to process the contents of the FlowFile now.
 Each of the text documents at Project Gutenberg is several hundred kilobytes long, so it would be useful to have a small program that just digs around in that text to extract what we want.
 Drag an `ExecuteScript` processor onto the canvas, and connect the `UpdateAttribute` processor to it.